minh994/brainy/memory-bank/systemPatterns.md

 5. Error handling is consistent across the application
 6. Service dependencies are explicit through constructor injection
 7. Viewmodels should be focused on a single responsibility
 8. Views should use the BaseView pattern for lifecycle management
+9. Enums should be used for type-safe value selection
+10. Colors and styles should be consistent throughout the application